valinsky/hugo_blog/content/posts/hugo-markdown-cheatsheet-and-shortcodes.md

 ---

 If you're not a [Markdown](https://www.markdownguide.org/) expert yet, this post is for you.
 I find myself Googling simple Markdown syntax everytime, so this post is for me as well.
-I thought I'd put together a simple and minimal cheatsheet I can reference anytime.
+Since I'll be writing a decent amount of Markdown for this website, I thought I'd put together a cheatsheet I can reference anytime.

 I'm also adding some [Hugo shortcodes](https://gohugo.io/content-management/shortcodes) at the end as a bonus.